Store Hours

 Transplant Young Plants Into Their New Homes

-Finish your garden bed with compost and mulch.
+Nourish your garden with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps your soil from drying out.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Howell Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse your nearest plant nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Howell Garden Center, online, or on our mobile app.
 Let's get growing together.

 300 Trotters Way